What Is Acne Conglobata?

 - Scars: Scars in acne conglobata are often widespread and can be atrophic (indented) or hypertrophic (raised above the skin).

-One should be careful when differentiating acne conglobata from other severe forms of nodulocystic acne--acne fulminans and pyoderma faciale.
+Acne conglobata is different from other severe forms of nodulocystic acne--acne fulminans and pyoderma faciale.

 Clinical trials on the effectiveness of isotretinoin in acne conglobata

 In a 1979 study published in The New England Journal of Medicine,14 patients with severe nodulocystic acne including, but not limited to, acne conglobata underwent a four-month treatment course with isotretinoin at a high dosage of 2mg/kg/day, which is more than usually prescribed these days.7 All but one patient, 75% of whose lesions cleared, experienced 100% clearance of the lesions.
 Most of the facial cysts/nodules cleared in the first month, while lesions on the trunk were more stubborn and took longer to resolve, particularly in males.
 Some degree of remission was achieved in all 14 patients.
 Twenty months after the completion of the treatment, 11 patients remained free of nodules/cysts, and the other 3 patients shared a total of nine cysts or nodules.
 The researchers did not specify how many cysts or nodules each person had, but we can say with assurance that they had drastically fewer than they had before treatment.